jedisct1/libsodium-doc/key_exchange/README.md

-/* Compute two shared keys using the client's public key and the server's secret key. server_rx will be used by the server to receive data from the client, server_tx will by used by the server to send data to the client. */ if (crypto_kx_server_session_keys(server_rx, server_tx,
+/* Compute two shared keys using the client's public key and the server's secret key. server_rx will be used by the server to receive data from the client, server_tx will be used by the server to send data to the client. */ if (crypto_kx_server_session_keys(server_rx, server_tx,
                                   server_pk, server_sk, client_pk) != 0) {
     /* Suspicious client public key, bail out */